-In my case I found myself to be really interested in International Political Economy and this fuelled my second year choices be in this area.
-Whether you’re interested in development politics or political theory, the plethora of modules available across the degree will allow you study closely any interests you currently have or develop through the course.
+In my case, I found myself to be really interested in International Political Economy and this fuelled my second year choices in this area.
+Whether you’re interested in development politics or political theory, the plethora of modules available across the degree will allow you to study closely any interests you currently have or develop through the course.

-Through these opportunities I was able to apply for the York Bronze Award which is awarded for being able to demonstrate employability skills, this led onto receiving the York Futures Scholarship which helps develop employability through exclusive insight opportunities with a variety of employers.
-The financial award has also gone a long way into allowing me to travel to numerous companies across the UK and attend conferences which have been a great way to network with people in industry and pursue internship programmes.
+Through these opportunities, I was able to apply for the York Award.
+This is awarded for being able to demonstrate employability skills.
+This led onto receiving the York Futures Scholarship which helps develop employability through exclusive insight opportunities with a variety of employers.
+The financial award has also gone a long way by allowing me to travel to numerous companies across the UK and attend conferences.
+These have been a great way to network with people in the industry and pursue internship programmes.

-I have found myself exposed to an infinite number of exciting and interesting societies and programmes which my degree has certainly help make me aware of and has really helped make me acutely aware of a broader range of opinions than when I had initially arrived.
+I have found myself exposed to an infinite number of exciting and interesting societies and programmes.
+They have really helped make me acutely aware of a broader range of opinions than when I had initially arrived.
 I’m sure you’ll find the same for yourself and that I have helped highlight just a taste of what York has to offer!